 Eyebrow Feathering Aftercare

-Risks of Eyebrow Feathering
+Risks of Feathering Eyebrow

 Do you research before choosing a brow stylist, as we previously stated?
 This involves examining samples of their work to make sure you like their “style” because eyebrow feathering is an art, and you want someone who shares your vision of what appears natural.
 Following treatment, you can feel redness, swelling, bruising, and itching.
 Everything is fine and nothing to worry about, however, you might need to take a day or two off work after the treatment.